 But the defendants' arguments entirely ignore the undisputed and dispositive fact that the Government already has received the very confidential documents and deposition testimony which are the subject of this Court's protective order.
-There is simply no prejudice that could result from the proposed amendment to this Court's protective order because that amendment would not expand the group of persons who have access to defendants' confidential information - the only information whose disclosure could be of legitimate concern to them.
+There is simply no prejudice that could result from the proposed amendment to this Court's protective order because that amendment would not expand the group of persons who have access to defendants' confidential information -- the only information whose disclosure could be of legitimate concern to them.
 The Government already has those confidential documents and seeks only plaintiffs' work product analyses of them.
-No one who does not already have a right of access to the confidential information will obtain access by the proposed amendment.
-Defendants' objection to that information transfer serves only to make work for the Government and keep the playing field tilted towards defendants, whose employees not only know the content of their own documents, but whose counsel have already had years to analyze that content.
+No one who does not already have a right of access to the confidential information transfer serves only to make work for the Government and keep the playing field tilted towards defendants, whose employees not only know the content of their own documents, but whose counsel have already had years to analyze that content.